Welcome to Rishabh Iyer's webpage

 Combinatorial (Submodular) Information Measures

 I received the best paper awards at Neural Information Processing Systems (NeurIPS/NIPS) in 2013, the International Conference of Machine Learning (ICML) in 2013, and an Honorable Mention at CODS-COMAD in 2021.
 I also won a Microsoft Research Ph.D.
 Fellowship, a Facebook Ph.D.
-Fellowship, and the Yang Award for Outstanding Graduate Student from University of Washington.
+Fellowship, and the Yang Award for Outstanding Graduate Student from the University of Washington.

 Awards and Recognition